MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-install-kubernetes-extension.md

 ## Next steps

 - If you're beginning to evaluate the AKS Arc on VMware preview and finished enabling the Kubernetes Extension for AKS Arc Operators, you can create a Kubernetes cluster by following the instructions in the [Quickstart: Deploy an AKS cluster using Azure CLI](aks-vmware-quickstart-deploy.md).
-- If you completed the evaluation of AKS Arc on VMware, please share your feedback with us through [GitHub](https://github.com/Azure/aksArc/issues).
+- If you completed the evaluation of AKS Arc on VMware, you can share your feedback with us through [GitHub](https://github.com/Azure/aksArc/issues).